trento-project/docs/guides/manual-installation.md

 Trento integrates with an IDP that uses the OAuth 2 protocol to authenticate users accessing the Trento web console.
 Authorization for specific abilities/permissions is managed by Trento, which means that only basic user information is retrieved from the external IDP.

-#### User Roles and Authentication for Oauth 2.0
-The authentication process is the same as in [User Roles and Authentication for OIDC](#user-roles-and-authentication-for-oidc).

 #### Enabling OAuth 2.0

 OAuth 2.0 authentication is **disabled by default**.

 ##### Enabling OAuth 2.0 when using RPM packages

-Provide the following environment variables to trento-web configuration, which is stored at ```/etc/trento/trento-web```  and restart the application to enable OIDC integration.
+Provide the following environment variables to trento-web configuration, which is stored at `/etc/trento/trento-web` and restart the application to enable OIDC integration.

 ```
 # Required: